programming-grl/programming-grl/README.md

 </p>

-Software engineer with 5+ years of professional experience committed to build intuitive solutions which solve everyday problems.<br>
-Love to indulge in conversations about the Why's, What's and How's of a product.<br>
-A technology enthusiast who loves to explore new technologies and leverage it to solve real-life problems.<br />
+Software professional love to build solutions for everyday problems.<br> A technology enthusiast who loves to explore new technologies and leverage it to solve real-life problems.<br />
 <p align="left">